QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 When you are moving a gameObject using your handwritten script, don't forget to use this
 ``pos * Time.deltaTime * speed`` (so use the
 deltaTime).
-It will make things smoothies since your character will move at an almost constant speed.
+It will make things smoother since your character will move at an almost constant speed.

 <hr class="sl">

 ## Sprites

-A sprite is a character and a spritesheet is a big having having a lot of sprites.
+A sprite is an image and a sprite sheet is a big image having a lot of sprites.
 In unity, click on a sprite sheet then in property, set ``Sprite mode`` to ``Multiple`` to tell unity that this image is composed of multiples images.
 Then in sprite editor, slide